 - Jessica Rabbit's appearance (and especially her hairstyle) was based on Veronica Lake, a 1940s icon who frequently showed up in the sort of noir films Who Framed Roger Rabbit was spoofing (though Lake was blonde, not a redhead).
 Nowadays that look is usually associated with Jessica Rabbit rather than the real actress she was a parody of.

 - "Badges?
 We don't need no stinking badges!"
-No, not from Blazing Saddles, but The Treasure of the Sierra Madre.
-Go Figure!
+No, not from Blazing Saddles, but The Treasure of the Sierra Madre. note Go Figure!

 - Then Weird Al himself co-opted the scene in UHF: "Badgers?
 Badgers?!
 We don't need no stinking badgers!"